hhas/SwiftAutomation/doc-source/2 understanding-apple-events.md

 A scriptable application also contains a built-in definition of its scripting interface in the form of an `aete` or `sdef` resource.
 This resource can be obtained programmatically and used:

-* to support automatic translation of human-readable terminology to four-letter codes in high-level bridges such as AppleScript and SwiftAE
+* to support automatic translation of human-readable terminology to four-letter codes in high-level bridges such as AppleScript and SwiftAutomation

 * to generate basic human-readable documentation by applications such as AppleScript Editor.